penmuse/metaprogramming-ruby/ruby-on-steroids/dsl/the-powerful-spell-called-dsl.md

 </html>
 ```

 Below is the actual DSL code.
 There are a lot metaprogramming magic happening here.
 Check out the `Ruby on Steroids` series if you need a refresher on metaprogramming.
 Most Ruby Internal DSLs are powered by metaprogramming and blocks.
-If you cna master both, then you have all the tools you need to build internal DSL
+If you can master both, then you have all the tools you need to build internal DSL.
+Check out Ruby on Steroids series on `the magic of metaprogramming`

 ```ruby
 class MarkRuby